 Human Transit welcomes guest posts.
-You should explore the Guest Post category to see examples of others that have been accepted.
 Guest posts are usually from people who are very familiar with this blog and/or have some proven expertise in the area to be discussed.
+Explore the Guest Post category to see examples of others that have been accepted.

-Guest posts have some clear connection to public transit -- this blog's core topic -- but like the blog they can range across broader issues of urbanism, ecology, and culture so long as this discussion remains rooted in a transit issue or at least uses a transit issue as an example.
+Guest posts have to deal centrally public transit -- this blog's core topic -- but like the blog they can range across broader issues of urbanism, ecology, and culture so long as this discussion remains rooted in a transit issue.

 Guest posts can be original for HT or cross-posts from other publications, so long as (a) no copyright is being violated and (b) the piece is appropriate to HT's standards, as outlined below.
 Cross-posts are especially welcome from blogs that don't interact with HT routinely.